My name is Brad and I run Well Spent.

 Thanks for reading,

 Founder / Editor

 Since starting Well Spent, I’ve had the great pleasure of befriending a number of the brands we’ve featured.
 And in some cases, those friendships have evolved into working relationships.
 While my role with each brand has varied – tasks have ranged from press outreach, to web design, to product consulting – one thing has remained consistent throughout, and that is our shared beliefs regarding business and manufacturing practices.
 To this day, I’ve only taken on clients whose ethos match my own.
-In fact, every brand I’ve worked with actually appeared on Well Spent long before any kind of professional relationship had been established.
+In fact, every brand I’ve worked with appeared on Well Spent long before any kind of professional relationship was established.
 They’re all companies I respect, and believe in, and I feel tremendously grateful for the opportunity to help them along their way.

 If you’d like to see a full list of everyone I’ve worked with, you can check out my portfolio site here.